-This article explains what Finnish sauna means for Finnish people, how they enjoy sauna and what Finnish saunas are made of.
+This article explains what is Finnish sauna culture: What sauna means for Finnish people, how they enjoy sauna and what Finnish saunas are made of.
 This story is about the sauna experience, sauna culture, holiness of sauna, and its contemporary function in the Finnish way of life.
 The next article introduces design and construction of different types of saunas in Finland.

 Finnish Sauna Essentials is a digital collection of five long articles describing the essence of Finnish saunas.
 The focus is on the design and construction of Finnish-style saunas, which enables one to recreate the secret source of energy and well-being Finnish people have enjoyed for centuries.
 By sharing the best contemporary Finnish sauna wisdom here, you can design your own sauna following the Finnish sauna principles.